 Getting Started

-Install the CLI, write your first contract, run the evaluator, and deploy to the platform.
+Install the CLI, write your first contract, and run the evaluator.

 - Installation -- CLI and evaluator setup